fabriciochamon/husk-gui/README.md

 ## Other utilities/tools

-Once a render is finished, you can use the icons to the right of the progress:
+Once a render is finished, you can use the icons to the right of the progress bar:

 - folder icon: open render outoput folder
 - film roll icon: open rendered frames in mplay